 The following Pillar 3 disclosures have been prepared by BennBridge in accordance with the requirements of BIPRU 11.
-Pillar 3 disclosures will be made available annually on the Firm’s website following publication of its Financial Statements.
+The firm will make Pillar 3 disclosures annually at its last accounting reference date, following publication of its Financial Statements. which will be published on the firm’s website at www.bennbridge.com/uk.

-Due to the nature, size and complexity of the Firm, BennBridge does not have a fully independent risk management function.
-The Governing Body is responsible for the management of risk within the Firm.
 The Governing Body meets periodically and receives input from the relevant business areas.
+It meets to discuss current projections for profitability and cash flow, regulatory capital management and business planning and risk management.
+They manage the firm though a defined and transparent risk management framework policies and procedures having regard to relevant law, standards, principles and rules, which are updated as required.
 BennBridge has clearly documented policies and procedures, which are designed to minimise risks to the Firm and all staff are required to confirm that they have read and understood them.

 BennBridge has developed systems and controls to manage the risk that the Firm cannot meet its liabilities as they fall due.
 The Governing Body has allocated responsibilities to certain individuals to ensure the effective on-going monitoring and management of liquidity risk.
-The Head of Compliance has been allocated responsibility for the management of portfolio risk.
-The COO is responsible for business and capital funding risks and he is part of and reports within the Firm’s governing body on a frequent basis.
+The Risk Manager has been allocated responsibility for the management of portfolio risk.
+The CEO is responsible for business and capital funding risks and he is part of and reports within the Firm’s governing body on a frequent basis.”
 The Governing Body formally reviews and signs off the liquidity assessment at least annually.

-Operational risk is defined as the risk of loss due to system breakdowns, internal and operational control failures, staff fraud or misconduct, and catastrophes.
-Responsibility for the day to day performance of a significant portion of BennBridge’s functions have been outsourced under service level agreements, such as IT, accounting, and legal etc. Given the nature, scale and complexities of the Firm’s current business, the risk management structure is relatively simple.
-The Firm’s Governing Body manages the risks of the Firm through periodic receipt of management information on e.g. the Firm’s financial position, capital adequacy and compliance with the various rules and regulations to which the Firm is subject.
+Operational risk is defined as the risk of loss due to system breakdowns, internal and operational control failures, staff fraud or misconduct, clerical errors, and catastrophes.
+Responsibility for the day-to-day performance of a significant portion of BennBridge’s functions have been outsourced under service level agreements, such as IT, accounting, and legal etc. Given the nature, scale and complexities of the Firm’s current business, the risk management structure is relatively simple.
+The Firm’s Governing Body manages the risks of the Firm through periodic receipt of management information on e.g., the Firm’s financial position, capital adequacy and compliance with the various rules and regulations to which the Firm is subject.

 A considerable part of the Firm’s risk is the risk of a downturn in business performance by the underlying boutiques or an inability to attract additional boutiques to grow the business.
 The main concerns of the Firm relate to poor performance of the boutiques and their underlying fund / mandate and redemptions, but also their market conduct and investment processes.